wilsonquispealanoca/wilsonquispe.io/_posts/rebuilding-blog.md

 ### Next.js – The React Production Framework

-Since discovering Next.js about a year ago, none of JavaScript's other "shiny new toys" have caught my eye.
+Since discovering Next.js about two year ago, none of JavaScript's other "shiny new toys" have caught my eye.
 Coming from a history of developing custom WordPress themes and spinning up local servers or figuring out compiling and bundling, the developer experience of Next.js is so wonderful – even as a beginner to React.

 For React developers that have not tried it out, I highly recommend you take a look at the [Next.js documentation](https://nextjs.org/docs) and [repository of Next.js application examples](https://github.com/vercel/next.js/tree/canary/examples).
 When you get some time, try out your own project.